Lewis Atterbury (chaplain): Life

 Atterbury was the eldest son of Lewis Atterbury the elder, and brother of Francis Atterbury.
-He was born at Caldecot, in the parish of Newport Pagnell, Buckinghamshire, on 2 May 1656.
-After being educated at Westminster School, under Dr. Busby, he proceeded to Christ Church, Oxford, where he matriculated on 10 April 1674.
-He was ordained deacon by Dr. John Fell, Bishop of Oxford, on 21 September 1679, when he had already taken his bachelor's degree; and on 5 July 1680 he proceeded M.A., taking priest's orders on 25 September of the following year.
+He was born in Caldecot, in the parish of Newport Pagnell, Buckinghamshire, on 2 May 1656.
+After being educated at Westminster School, under Richard Busby, he proceeded to Christ Church, Oxford, where he matriculated on 10 April 1674.
+He was ordained deacon by John Fell, Bishop of Oxford, on 21 September 1679, when he had already taken his bachelor's degree; and on 5 July 1680 he proceeded M.A., taking priest's orders on 25 September of the following year.

 In 1683 he became chaplain to Sir William Pritchard, then lord mayor of London: and in February 1684 he was appointed rector of Sywell, Northamptonshire.
 On 8 July 1687 he took by accumulation the degrees of bachelor and doctor of civil law.
 He was appointed, in 1691, lecturer of St Mary Hill, London, and on 16 June 1695 he became preacher of Highgate Chapel, where he had already been officiating for some time previously, during the illness of his predecessor.
-Before this, he had been appointed one of the six chaplains to Princess Anne of Denmark at Whitehall and St. James's, a position which he continued to hold after she came to the throne, and during part of the reign of George I.
+Before this, he had been appointed one of the six chaplains to Princess Anne of Denmark at Whitehall and St James's, a position which he continued to hold after she came to the throne, and during part of the reign of George I.

 On coming to live at Highgate, seeing the lack of affordable medical advice, he applied himself to the study of medicine, and used his knowledge for the free care of his parishioners.
 In 1707 he was presented by the queen to the rectory of Shepperton, in Middlesex, the incumbent being a non-juror; and in 1719 he was collated by the Bishop of London to the rectory of Hornsey, continuing to hold the office of preacher at Highgate.
 The archdeaconry of Rochester becoming vacant by the death of Thomas Sprat (1679–1720), Atterbury wrote to his younger brother, the bishop, applying for the post.
 Edward Yardley printed (in the preface to Atterbury's Sermons, 1743) the correspondence that passed on the subject, in which the request was refused.